Battle of the Baetis River: Background

 In 82 BC, during Sulla's civil war, Sertorius left Italy for his assigned propraetorian province in Hispania.
 Unfortunately, his faction, the Marians, lost the war in Italy right after his departure and in 81 BC Sulla sent Gaius Annius Luscus with several legions to take the Iberian provinces from Sertorius.
 After a brief resistance Sertorius and his men were expelled from Hispania.
 They ended up in Mauretania, in north-western Africa, where they conquered the city of Tingis.
 Here the Lusitanians, a fierce Iberian tribe who were about to be invaded by a Sullan governor, approached him.
 They requested Sertorius to become their war leader in the fight against the Sullans.
 Sertorius accepted the request and late in 80 BC Sertorius landed at the little fishing town of Baelo near the Pillars of Hercules (Gibraltar) thus returning to Hispania for the third and final time.

 Prelude

 Sertorius made a camp on a mountain near Baelo and started gathering his forces.
-He had brought 2,600 Romans soldiers (mainly veterans from the Social and Civil War) and 700 North African adventurers and mercenaries.
+He had brought 2,600 Romans soldiers (mainly veterans from the Social and Civil Wars) and 700 North African adventurers and mercenaries.
 The Lusitanians sent him 4,700 of their warriors.
 Added to this were an unknown number of disaffected local Romans, Turdetani, Celtiberians, and Roman and Italian refugees.
 All in all, Sertorius had an army of over 8,000 men.
 It fell to Fufidius, the aforementioned governor of Hispania Ulterior, to do something about the rebels in his province.
 So he marched his army, which was already assembled for the invasion of Lusitania, toward Baelo.
 Sertorius was an active commander and decided not to wait for Fufidius, but marched his little army east.
 The two forces met at the estuary of the Baetis River.